 “I understand that the company recently merged with a competitor, has this changed the business strategy”

-If you’d like to know more about researching an potential employer or about asking great questions or any other aspect of how to impress at interviews; contact Tricia Hay on 01453 755330.
+If you’d like to know more about researching an potential employer or about asking great questions or any other aspect of how to impress at interviews; register as a candidate, contact us or call Tricia Hay on 01453 755330.